Culture

 After smash-hit Barbie, Lego, and Transformers movies, Pop Mart’s viral dolls will now get the Hollywood treatment.

-Just when you thought last summer’s collectible craze was over and Google searches for “labubu” had finally cooled off, someone decided to feed the gremlin-like dolls after midnight... with the concept for a new live-action and CGI feature film.
+Just when you thought last summer’s collectible craze was over and Google searches for “labubu” had finally cooled off, someone decided to feed the gremlin-like dolls after midnight... with a concept for a new live-action and CGI feature film.

 Action figures

-Whether you love or hate the toothy-grinned tchotchkes, it was maybe just a matter of time before Hollywood cashed in on the Labubu frenzy.
-Today, the destiny of beloved childhood toys (or adulthood obsessions) seems mostly to come to life on the big screen.
-Among the first was the “Transformers” franchise movies, based on Hasbro’s popular robot-car convertibles, which have roared since their 2007 debut.
+Today, the destiny of beloved childhood toys (or adulthood obsessions) seems mostly to be to hit the big screen.
+Among the first were the “Transformers” franchise movies, based on Hasbro’s popular robot-car convertibles, which have roared since their 2007 debut.

 Top grossing toy movies chart